PauloMartinsJPM/PauloMartinsJPM/README.md

 - 🔭  I am an aviation professional, graduated in mathematics and an enthusiast in the area of ​​software development.
    I have more than 30 years of experience in maintaining the most important aircraft on the market.

-       I have more than 30 years of experience in maintaining the most important aircraft on the market.

 - 🌱  I have been studying software development through courses such as CS50, Java, Html, Css, Javascript, Database, Git, Github and C# in addition to integrated development environments  (IDE) such as Eclipse, IntelliJ and Visual Studio Code.

-       (IDE) such as Eclipse, IntelliJ and Visual Studio Code.

 - 👯 I’m looking to c